artemiscloud/artemiscloud-examples/operator/keycloak/README.md

 ## Step 0 Set up the Keycloak server pod

-    `$ cd keycloak`
     `$ ./deploy_keycloak.sh <quay.io user name> <quay.io repo name>`

 The build_keycloak.sh performs the following tasks

 * Downloading the keycloak distribution and unzip it
 * Building the keycloak server image
-* Tagging it and push to quay.io
+* Tagging it and push to docker repo (e.g. quay.io)
-* deploy the keycloak image into Minikube
+* deploy the keycloak into the cluster

 It takes 2 parameters to execute.
 The first parameter is your quay.io user name and the second is your repository name for hosting the keycloak image to build.